uchicago-cs/chiventure/docs/wdl.md

     - to: `<ROOM  ID>` which lists a valid place the player can reach in one action from this room by ID

       direction: `<CARDINAL DIRECTION>` which states the direction that connection is in.
 Only six directions are available for use in the game: north, east, south, west, up, down.
+All directions must be in lower-case.

    ###### NOTE: a valid connection has to have an ID that exists.